rnmapbox/maps/android/install.md

 ## Mapbox Maps SDK v10

-Add `RNMapboxMapsImpl = "mapbox"` to your gradle file - see bellow for details.
+Add `RNMapboxMapsImpl = "mapbox"` to your gradle file - see below for details.

 ### Custom versions